1backend/1backend/docs/types.md

 And each endpoint can refer to these types in their "input" and "output" sections.

-An input section a fictional "/products/on-sale" might look like:
+An input section of a fictional "/products/on-sale" might look like:

 ```json
 [{ "priceMin": "float" }, { "priceMax": "float" }]